DMVance/Project2-PetSelect/README.md

 ![screen-fun](ScreenShots/screen_fun.PNG)

 ## Limitations & Future Plan:
 * The find a dog page would ideally have pictures of the dogs available to be adopted, but the Animal Shelter API did not offer that.
-In the future, it would connect to each dogs page on our site so they can go straight to the Animal Shelter site to get more information about that specific dog.
+In the future,  on our site would have  a link to each dog's animal shelter page so they can go straight to the Animal Shelter site to get more information about that specific dog.
 * "Visualizations" page does not include any selector.
 We plan to address this limitation by including a selector for puppy "breeds" and make the page more interactive, where the users can visualize the dynamic plots according to their "breed" choice.
 * Link visualizations to live data rather than static JSON file.